-The library syntax is intfuncinit(void \E, GEN (\eval)(void\,GEN), GEN a,GEN b,long m, long prec).
+The library syntax is intfuncinit(void E, GEN (eval)(void,GEN), GEN a,GEN b,long m, long prec).

-3.12.8 intnum $(X = a, b, expr, \{tab\})$ .
-Numerical integration of expr on ]a, b[ with respect to X, using the double-exponential method, and thus $O(D \log D)$ evaluation of the integrand in precision D. The integrand may have values belonging to a vector space over the real numbers; in particular, it can be complex-valued or vector-valued.
-But it is assumed that the function is regular on ]a, b[.
+3.12.8 intnum $(X = a, b, expr, \{tab\})$.
+Numerical integration of expr on]a, b[with respect to X, using the double-exponential method, and thus $O(D \log D)$ evaluation of the integrand in precision D. The integrand may have values belonging to a vector space over the real numbers; in particular, it can be complex-valued or vector-valued.
+But it is assumed that the function is regular on]a, b[.
 If the endpoints a and b are finite and the function is regular there, the situation is simple:

-An endpoint equal to $\pm \infty$ is coded as +00 or -00, as expected:
+An endpoint equal to $\pm \infty$ is coded as +oo or -oo, as expected: